Have you taken advantage of the self-employed business owner health insurance deduction?

 You can qualify depending on your status as a business owner and your profits in one of these business types:

-- If your business reported a net profit for the year on Schedule C or Schedule C-EZ.
-This would be the case if you are a sole proprietor or single-member LLC owner.
+- If your business reported a net profit for the year on Schedule C. This would be the case if you are a sole proprietor or single-member LLC owner

 - If you are a partner with net earnings for the year, as reported on your Schedule K-1 (the form that shows your annual earnings from the partnership)

-- If you used an optional method to figure your net earnings from self-employment on Schedule SE, or
+- If you used an optional method to figure your net earnings from self-employment on Schedule SE (self-employment tax calculation)

-The premiums for your self-employed health insurance are deducted from your gross income on your personal tax return on page 1 (line 29), before your Adjusted Gross Income is calculated.
+The premiums for your self-employed health insurance are deducted from your gross income on your personal tax return before your Adjusted Gross Income is calculated, reducing your personal income.

 First, you will need to determine the amount of health insurance premiums for the year, for yourself and eligible dependents.

-The amount paid in the year for "insurance coverage established under your business (or the S corporation in which you were a more-than-2% shareholder) for you, your spouse, and your dependents."
+A. The amount paid in the year for insurance coverage established under your business (or the S corporation in which you were a more-than-2% shareholder) for you, your spouse, and your dependents.

-For a qualified long-term care plan, you will need to enter the amount you paid, subject to a maximum payment amount, depending on your age.
+B. For a qualified long-term care plan, you will need to enter the amount you paid, subject to a maximum payment amount, depending on the age of the beneficiary.
 Here's the schedule:

 Deducting Long-term Care Insurance Premiums

-Premiums you pay for a long-term care insurance policy may also be deductible.
-The deductions are limited to the lower of the amount you actually pay or a premium dollar limit based on your age.
+Premiums you pay for a long-term care insurance policy may also be deductible under this self-employed health care deduction.
+The deductions are limited to the lower of the amount you actually pay or a premium dollar limit based on the age of the beneficiary (see above).

-To qualify for this deduction, you must be paying premiums for a qualified long-term care insurance contract that meets specific requirements, including that it must be renewable.
+To qualify for this deduction, you must be paying premiums for a qualified long-term care insurance contract that meets specific requirements, including:

 The policy must provide specific long-term care services.